John Hick (politician): Bolton Iron and Steel Company

 Hick wrote a history of Timothy Hackworth's locomotive Sans Pareil and presented the restored engine to the Patent Office Museum (now the Science Museum) in 1864, he also photographed William M. Gowland for Bennett Woodcroft.
 Gowland was driver of Hackworth's Royal George and driver of Sans Pareil at the Rainhill Trials.

 Sans Pareil was previously owned by Hick's brother-in-law and eventual business partner John Hargreaves Jr (1800–1874) who had the engine fully repaired and running on the Bolton and Leigh Railway in 1837.
 Sans Pareil is now housed at the National Railway Museum's Shildon Locomotion Museum annexe.

-In 1867, Hick first published a paper, reprinted from The Engineer, 1 June 1866, Experiments on the Friction of the Leather Collars in Hydraulic Presses, that expanded on the work of Dr William Rankine, describing an important series of experiments carried out using a joint invention of Hick and Robert Lüthy (1840–1883), a Swiss engineer employed by Hick, and inventor of a hydraulic cotton packing press.
+In 1867, Hick first published a paper, reprinted from The Engineer, 1 June 1866, Experiments on the Friction of the Leather Collars in Hydraulic Presses, that expanded on the work of Dr William Rankine, describing an important series of experiments carried out using a joint invention of Hick and Robert Lüthy (1840–1884), a Swiss engineer, initially employed by Hick as a draughtsman and inventor of a hydraulic cotton packing press.
 Hick's father was the inventor of the self tightening collar, used universally in hydraulic presses.

 Parliament

 On 17 November 1868 Hick was elected as Member of Parliament (MP) for Bolton.
 After election and to avoid a conflict of interest, he immediately resigned his position within Hick, Hargreaves and Co., the firm were already in possession of government contracts, and withdrew from the Bolton Iron and Steel Company.
-During this period he stayed in St James's, Piccadilly, his wife and daughters remaining at 'Hill Top', Belmont an extensive late 18th century manor house rented from a local family.
-Hill Top was destroyed by fire in 1909.
-Hick held the Bolton seat until 24 March 1880 when as a result of ill-health, he chose not to stand for re-election.
+During this period he stayed in St James's, Piccadilly, his first wife and family remaining at Hill Top, Belmont an extensive late 18th century manor house rented from a local family.